saianish915/Projects/Personal Projects/Churn_Probability/README.md

 existing one.
 Despite this, most telecom companies respond to churn reactively rather than proactively.

-This project uses the IBM Telco Customer Churn dataset from Kaggle, a widely used benchmark dataset in the churn prediction literature, to build a model that identifies at-risk customers based on their service usage patterns, contract type, and billing behavior.
+This project uses the IBM Telco Customer Churn dataset from Kaggle to build a model that identifies at-risk customers based on their service usage patterns, contract type, and billing behavior.
+The dataset was then deployed as an interactive Streamlit web application allowing non-technical users to assess churn risk for individual customers in real time.

 The central question: which customer features are most predictive of churn, and can a model identify at-risk customers with enough precision to be